How to Get Your Online Store Found on AI Search

 Blocking AI Crawlers

 Some e-commerce stores block AI crawlers through robots.txt without realizing it.
 Others use aggressive bot protection that treats GPTBot and PerplexityBot the same as spam bots.
 If AI cannot crawl your product pages, AI cannot recommend your products.
 It is that simple.
+Schedule a free call to see where you stand.

 Thin Category Pages